idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Note: It's usually easy to hire junior people, and when there's pressure to start, you'll be tempted to just keep adding junior folks.
 However, there's a world of hurt here.
 If you're planning on starting with too many junior folks (or getting pressured to) borrow more experienced folks from other teams.
 Ideally borrow them full time for a few quarters, but at least borrow them for brainstorming, design, architecture and mentorship.

-Hopefully, early in your hiring process you've been thinking about your charter.
-Charters and such are hard, here's the strategy I tackle:
+Hopefully, early in your hiring process, you've been thinking about your charter.
+Charters and such are hard.
+Here's the strategy I tackle:

-- Come up with a north star vision
+- Come up with a north star vision.
-- Start your first experiments in tech and market
+- Start your first experiments in tech and market.
 - Find the first wins to be able to inspire the team, excite the investors, and really partners.
-- Build out an early roadmap and product.
+- Build out an early roadmap and products.
 - Keep learning and improving as people join.

 ### Telling the team